 After learning about Mexico’s tradition of celebrating April 30th as El Día del Niño, children’s book author Pat Mora helped create a new holiday in the United States emphasizing the importance of literacy for children of all linguistic and cultural backgrounds, linking families to diverse books, languages and cultures.

 This page is for the use of California libraries in planning and funding Día celebrations and children/family literacy programs in general.

-Todos los niños, todos los días — all the children, every day!
+Todos los niños, todos los días — every day, for every child!

 REFORMA National is offering five $300 mini-grants for Día programming to public and school libraries.
-This grant is open NOW and applications will be accepted until March 18, 2019.
+Visit REFORMA’s webpage to apply.
+Application deadline is February 15, 2021.